You can use this form to request an appointment.

 Once received, we will check the form details and confirm appointment times with you.

-31 May is World No Tobacco Day – an initiative hosted by the World Health Organisation that encourages people to stop smoking and using other tobacco products.
+31 May is World No Tobacco Day – an initiative hosted by the World Health Organisation that encourages people to stop smoking.

-Tobacco kills up to half of its users – worldwide, it’s responsible for around 6 million deaths each year and has been linked to cancer, lung disease, coronary heart disease, heart attack, stroke, miscarriage and birth complications.
+Tobacco kills up to half of its users – worldwide, smoking is responsible for around 6 million deaths each year and has been linked to cancer, lung disease, coronary heart disease, heart attack, stroke, miscarriage and birth complications.

 The evidence is clear; smoking kills, and the risks to your health start to increase from your first cigarette.
 But quitting isn’t always easy – the nicotine in cigarettes is addictive and stopping smoking can temporarily lead to feelings of anxiety, irritability and depression, derailing our best intentions.